piotr-mamenas/performance-app/README.md

 ## Description
 Initially started as a 2 week DDD challenge Splitbook is a Financial Portfolio Management corporate app developed as a part of building my personal application portfolio.
 This git repository should be treated as work-in-progress rather than the final product.
-I commit daily so the project changes rapidly.

 ## Running
 The application is configured to run with a local instance of SQL Server 2014 Express, in order to setup the database run